SurajSonawane2415/MazeBlaze/documention/README.md

    ```

-With help of above code we update the dist array by storing the values which are the shortest distance of a node from source.
+With the help of the above code, we update the dist array by storing the values which are the shortest distance of a node from the source.
-Here first we make the distance of source to source 0 and then update sptSet and parent array.Then in the last for loop we check the nearest node to source and update all other arrays.Then  again go to last loop and find the nearest node from the last and store the distance between current 2 nodes + the distance travelled before.Continues this till we reach the last node.
+Here first we make the distance of source to source 0 and then update sptSet and parent array.
+Then in the last for loop, we check the nearest node to source and update all other arrays.
+Then again go to the last loop find the nearest node from the last and store the distance between the current 2 nodes + the distance travelled before.
+Continue this till we reach the last node.

-Finally we get the shortest path stored in parent array and shortest distance stored in th edistance array at index value = the end point.
+Finally, we get the shortest path stored in the parent array and the shortest distance stored in the distance array at index value = the endpoint.

 **Step IV -**